CONNECTION, Support, Empowerment

 Our services last year included:

-of young people with behavioral health needs received one-to-one peer support
+of young people with behavioral health needs, including mental health and substance use challenges, received individualized peer support

 to news, information and resources through MCF’s newsletter, website and social media channels